 As cool and diverse as Daily Harvest is, it still has cons like everything else.

 - Well, you don’t get everything you need, but that’s kind of expected so I’m only tentatively listing it here as a con.
-You’ll have to provide the liquids to make the smoothies, soups, etc. I think it’d be nice if they sent those, too, but that’s just my personal preference.
-When it’s water, it’s no big deal, but some recipes call for “milk of choice,” for example, and it’d be nice to just see options to choose from.
-What if I forgot to pick up my unsweetened vanilla almond milk when I went to the store and then my box of goodies arrives?
+You’ll have to provide the liquids to make the delicious smoothies, soups, etc. I think it’d be nice if they sent those, too, but that’s just my personal preference.
+When it’s water, it’s no big deal, but some smoothie recipe options call for “almond milk, or other milk of choice,” for example, and it’d be nice to just see options to choose from.
+What if I forgot to pick up my unsweetened coconut milk when I went to the store and then my box of goodies arrives?